Wildlife Sanctuary Volunteer

 Can I touch the animals?

 The goal of the sanctuary is to release as many animals as possible back into the wild.
 It is very important not to habituate or humanise the animals, as this puts them at greater risk of poaching or capture after their release.
 With that in mind, the sanctuary operates a hands-off policy.
-Some orphans will need special attention and round the clock care to promote their chances of survival and rehabilitation, and in these cases volunteers may be asked to step in as a surrogate.
+Some orphans will need special attention and round-the-clock care to promote their chances of survival and rehabilitation, and in these cases volunteers may be asked to step in as surrogates.
 It is an especially rewarding experience to see animals progress and know that you have helped them journey back to health and release.

 What vaccinations do I need?

 A rabies vaccination is compulsory as you will be working closely with animals.
 You must also undertake a TB test prior to travel.
 Even if you have been vaccinated against TB, you must take a new one for this project.
 A Mantoux test, blood test or chest x-ray is most appropriate.
 You must email your TB-negative test to the project and carry the results with you.
-All volunteers should make sure their Tetanus, Polio and Hepatitis A and B are up to date.
+All volunteers should make sure their Tetanus is up to date, or get a booster.

 Lilongwe is regarded as a high-risk malaria area, so anti-malarial prophylaxis must be taken.
 Consult your GP or travel clinic for further detailed medical advice.
 Please visit this UK government website for more details.